 689. It can be seen in Figure 6.43 that export prices of unwrought nickel for Madagascar and for the world are fully consistent with nickel prices.
-Export prices of Zimbabwe widely vary from other prices.
-For instance, in 2012, when metal prices and export prices in Madagascar and in the world decreased by about 23 %, price in Zimbabwe peaked by 254 %.
-Probably, there could be uncertainties in the exports data.
+Export prices of Zimbabwe vary widely from other prices.
+For instance, in 2012, when metal prices and export prices in Madagascar and in the world decreased by about 23 per cent, the Figure 6.43.
+Year-to-year changes in nickel prices and unwrought nickel export prices for the DLBPS which are likely to be seriously affected and for the world price in Zimbabwe rose by 254 per cent.
+Probably, there could be uncertainties in the export data.

-690. Analyses of the exported values and quantities of unwrought nickel for the DLBPS together with nickel prices are shown on Figures 6.44 and 6.45.
+690. Analyses of the exported values and quantities of unwrought nickel for the DLBPS together with nickel prices are shown in Figures 6.44 and 6.45.